Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation

 Furthermore, by using standard LMI solvers, our method illustrated in Theorem \ref{theorem1} via transformation \eqref{T_n} to calculate stabilization gains $K_j$ in \eqref{control0} is compared with LMI solving resulting from the direct approach \eqref{LMIfull0}.
 For $N=3$, our indirect approach is approximately $2$ times faster with respect to elapsed time, while for $N=10$ (corresponding to larger $\delta$), it was $200$ times faster than standard LMI.
-Note also that for large values of $N$, \eqref{LMIfull0} turns out to be computationally hard, while our algorithm to calculate controller gains $K_j$ does not suffer from such limitations. {Note also that our proposed control method only relies on the inversion of $\mathcal B_{N\times N}$ in \eqref{mathcalB} in order to calculate $K_n$ in \eqref{Knproperty0} and solution of LMI \eqref{omega,psi} of dimension 3.
+Note also that for large values of $N$, the non-scalable LMI \eqref{LMIfull0} without our transformation turns out to be computationally hard, while our algorithm to calculate controller gains $K_j$ does not suffer from such limitations. {Note also that our proposed control method only relies on the inversion of $\mathcal B_{N\times N}$ in \eqref{mathcalB} in order to calculate $K_n$ in \eqref{Knproperty0} and solution of LMI \eqref{omega,psi} of dimension 3.
 This would not be computationally hard even for large values of $N$, for instance $N=100$, while it would be extremely computationally hard to solve an LMI \eqref{LMIfull0} of dimension $3N$ (without our transformation).}